 When it comes to desktop speed, Shopify is a bit slower than Wix and BigCommerce, but still remains near the top.
 Though plenty of people are relying on their mobile devices to shop, there are still people who use their desktop computers to place orders.

 The goal for any website owner is to produce a fast and frictionless experience regardless of which device a customer uses.
-Ideally, it shouldn’t matter whether a customer starts a transaction on their desktop and finishes it on mobile, or vice versa.
+Ideally, it shouldn’t matter whether a customer starts a transaction on their desktop and finishes it on a mobile app or vice versa.
 The experience should be seamless across all devices.

 Average SEO Traffic

 Shopify falls into the middle of the pack here.
-I’ve made it no secret that Shopify’s SEO features could use some improvement, and the data proves why.
-WIth something that is so lightning-fast and easy to use, it would be better for their users to have a great SEO experience, too.
+I’ve made it no secret that the Shopify SEO features could use some improvement, and the data proves why.
+With something that is so lightning-fast and easy to use, it would be better for their users to have a great SEO experience, too.